NYCHA Resident Climate Action Grants

 A grant program to fund NYCHA resident-led projects in community climate action and sustainability.

-Resident Climate Action Grants program aims to fund NYCHA resident-led projects in community climate action and sustainability.
+The NYCHA Resident Climate Action Grants program aims to invest in NYCHA resident-led projects in community climate action and sustainability.
 Eligible NYCHA residents 18 or older can apply for up to $5,000 to implement a community project addressing community climate action and/or sustainability.

 Congratulations to 17 2025 Climate Action Grant winners!
 Read the release here.